-If a society has separate branches with different aims and objectives it is acceptable for them to hold more than one local authority registration.
+If a society has separate branches with different aims and objectives it is acceptable for them to hold more than one Licensing Authority registration.

-If the Council receives more than one registration which appears to come from the same society the applicant may well be asked to provide further information in support of the application so that the Council can satisfy itself that the societies are genuinely separate and the aims and objectives are different.
+If the Licensing Authority received more than one registration which appears to come from the same society the applicant may well be asked to provide further information in support of the application so that the Licensing Authority can satisfy itself that the societies are genuinely separate and the aims and objectives are different.

-Similar checks may be carried out on societies at the time the annual registration fees are due and, if the limits on proceeds are likely to be exceeded, the matter will be referred to the Gambling Commission for further investigation.
+Similar checks may be carried out on societies at the time the annual registration fees are due and if the limits on proceeds are likely to be exceeded, the matter will be referred to the Gambling Commission for further investigation.